Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 Though our partners compensate us from links on this page, we maintain editorial integrity, and partners don't influence our product evaluations.
 Here's how we make money and here is our advertiser disclosure.

-certificate of deposit is a financial product that allows you to stash away some cash and earn a fixed rate of interest for a set period of time.
-In exchange for handing over your money for a specified and longer term, you usually earn a higher interest rate.
-For example, a five-year CD can earn a higher (and guaranteed) rate than a typical savings account while still offering safety.
+certificate of deposit (CD) allows you to stash away cash and earn a fixed rate of interest for a set period.
+In exchange for handing over your money for a specified, longer term, you usually earn a higher interest rate than you might get with a normal savings account.
+For example, a five-year CD can earn a higher — and guaranteed — rate than a typical savings account.

 PERSONALIZE YOUR SEARCH